I’ve talked about the 401k a few times before.[cue montage of every single time I scream at you to get a 401k]

 Many people don’t understand this and because of that, they’re content with contributing very little to their retirement accounts.
 When they actually retire, they’re surprised when their nest egg is a lot smaller than they thought and they have to get a job as a Walmart greeter to pay for their condo.

-If you realize that your earning potential is LIMITLESS, you can truly get started working towards living a Rich Life today.
+If you realize that your earning potential is LIMITLESS, you can truly get started working toward living a Rich Life today.

 I recommend three ways to start earning more money: